Villas Match Your Filters

 Villas and Houses For Rent]

 Set into dramatic mountain ranges, this charming inland area is know for its small, historic towns and vineyards.
 In the countryside you'll find fascinating traces of Roman heritage, as well as a glimpse into the traditional Provencal way of life.
 If you wish to linger in small, family-owned cafés or strike up conversations with the local baker, butcher, or grocer, then look no further than towns such as St. Remy, Vaison-la-Romaine, and Gordes.
 If you have a full day, then visit Avignon.
 It is a beautiful medieval city with a perfectly preserved historic center.
 Rich in art and history, the city of the popes comes alive in July and early August during the Festival d'Avignon.
 Curious to know how the popes once lived?
 Visit the fortress-like Palais des Papes, the city's most dramatic monument.
-Les Baux, a striking fortified village with an 11th century citadel, and Glanum, an ancient Neolithic settlement that was subsequently inhabited by Gallo-Greeks and later Gallo-Romans, are also fascinating day trips from many of our Provence villa rentals in Vaucluse.
+Les Baux, a striking fortified village with an 11th century citadel, and Glanum, an ancient Neolithic settlement that was subsequently inhabited by Gallo-Greeks and later Gallo-Romans, are also fascinating day trips.

 Our Most Popular Villas In Vaucluse